seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part6-Grading-Assignments.md

 vision_prompt = f"""
 {persona}

-The student's work is provided as an image rather than text.
+The student's work is provided as an image.

-Carefully inspect every visible answer, calculation, diagram, annotation, and handwritten note.
+Carefully examine all visible writing, diagrams, and working steps.

 Do not assume missing information.